front-end-intermediate/session-1/readme.md

 ```
 height = 300
 ```
-Since they are block scoped this is allowed
+Since they are blockscoped this is allowed

 ```
 if (height > 10){